DaXSome/.github/profile/README.md

 > Data X Awesome
 ## What we do?

-Transform data into beautifully simple insights.
+Transform data into beautiful simple insights.